 After successfully plowing through pages and pages of creative storytelling and political intrigues of places described so romantically that it left me happily confused as to where I wanted to go first, I thought I was done with it.
 Then started the hype about the beginning of the last season, Season 8.
 That got me even more excited.
 I mean it’s a dream come true to see on screen what I have been reading about, to be able to see in flesh and blood all those who I seem to be knowing pretty intimately (through the books, mind you), to be able to visit the places which I have seen in my mind.
-So though not much of a TV person, I decided to watch the series.
+So though not much of a TV person, I decided to watch the Game Of Thrones series.
 And then it all started!

 For those who haven’t read the book and just watched the series, it’s a visual delight.
 The distinction between the different kingdoms, their people, dresses, food, customs and traditions are all beautifully highlighted.
 The poor remain the poor – wretched, exploited lot everywhere but the difference has been maintained so much so that when the scene changes, one can immediately associate with the place it’s depicting.

 The landscapes give body to the kingdoms.
 The North is depicted by high mountains, endless white carpets of snow, craggy hillsides, chilling winds and of course the sense of being powerless when winter comes.
 The dresses were leather or suede; the jackets long and fur lined.
 You could feel the cold when you see the people talking – wisps of frozen breathes escaping from the chapped lips.
 The woods were dark, quiet and hauntingly mysterious.